 To assess the climatic impact of the targets put forward by countries, we first construct a global emissions pathway to 2100.
-This global pathway is then used as input to a carbon-cycle / climate model (MAGICC), which is run multiple times in order to obtain a probability distribution of outcomes such as global mean temperature, CO2 concentration, and total greenhouse gas concentration.
+This global pathway is then used as input to a reduced-complexity carbon-cycle / climate model (MAGICC6) which is calibrated against data from complex general circulation models (GCMs), including climate sensitivity and carbon cycle information.
+The MAGICC emulations reflect the complex model response ranges for the assessed scenarios in the calibration datasets, in particular the Representative Concentration Pathways (RCPs).
+MAGICC6 is run multiple times in order to obtain a probability distribution of outcomes such as global mean temperature, CO2 concentration, and total greenhouse gas concentration.
+These distributions are used for deriving the central median estimate of e.g. the global mean warming in 2100 and corresponding temperature exceedance likelihoods over the 21st century.
 The detailed methodology of the climate model is outlined in Meinshausen et al. 2009 & 2011.

 Based on the individual CAT country analyses, global pathways are generated for 3 different scenarios: current policy projections, short-term pledges (up to 2030), and long-term pledges (up to 2050).
 For each of these three scenarios, we also evaluate an upper and lower pathway, based on the uncertainties in the underlying country analyses, or the ranges of pledges.